FOR IMMEDIATE RELEASE

 Session IV: Asbestos and the Law: Litigation, Regulation, and Legislative Action

-This session examines the legal and regulatory developments shaping asbestos prevention, including litigation, rulemaking, legislative initiatives, and significant court decisions affecting public health protections.
+This session explores the legal and regulatory developments shaping asbestos prevention, including litigation, EPA rulemaking, legislative initiatives, and significant court decisions affecting public health.

 Evening Events:

-An evening of entertainment, community, and inspiration as attendees gather to celebrate progress, honor advocates, and strengthen connections.
+An evening celebrating community, advocacy, and progress as attendees gather to honor champions of asbestos prevention and strengthen partnerships.

 September 26th: Mesothelioma Awareness Day Awards & Recognition Dinner